 Overall, seventh grade at Yachad is a lot fun and we are so excited to continue your Yachad journey with you during this important year!

-In 8th grade students explore the many dimensions of modern Israel as modern American Jews through historical, cultural and political lenses.
-Using first person narratives, music, film, food, primary documents and more students engage in the deep, complex questions that Israel presents.
+In 8th grade students explore the many dimensions of modern Israel/Palestine as American Jews through historical, cultural and political lenses.
+Using multiple narratives, music, film, food, and primary documents students engage in the deep, complex questions that modern Israel/Palestine presents.
 Students travel to Israel together over the February break for a 10-day trip with American and Israeli educators where the get to explore the landscape firsthand and form strong bonds with their class community.
-Upon return to Brooklyn, students continue their deep dive into learning about Israel and reflecting on their personal relationship with the country as Reform American Jews in the 21st century.
+Upon return to Brooklyn, students continue their deep dive into learning about Israel/Palestine and reflecting on their personal relationship with the country as Reform American Jews in the 21st century.

 8th grade students also have several add-on programs at their disposal.
 More information can be found here.